Oscar De La Hoya Calls Zuffa Boxing a “Failed Science Project”

 He made the comments during his “Clapback Thursday” Instagram segment.
 The video quickly spread across boxing circles.
 Fans and insiders knew another chapter in this long feud had just begun.

 The latest clash started after Dana White spoke at a press conference following the third Zuffa Boxing event.
 White took direct shots at De La Hoya.
-He questioned his business record and even brought up foreclosure issues and fighter disputes.
+He questioned his business record and even raised foreclosure issues and disputes with fighters.

 De La Hoya fired back with force.
 He accused White of calling people mentally ill just because they disagree with him.
 The former boxer said he has never seen someone believe they are winning while “doing nothing.”
 The tone was sharp, and it was personal.

 This rivalry has simmered for years.
 It goes back to past disagreements when White criticized boxing as broken and outdated.
-De La Hoya has always defended the sport’s structure, even while admitting it has flaws.
+De La Hoya has always defended the sport’s structure, even while acknowledging its flaws.

 Oscar De La Hoya Slams Zuffa Boxing’s Model